Length: 13.2 cm

 Anglo-Saxon, early 7th century AD

 From Mound 1, Sutton Hoo, Suffolk, England

-The surface of the buckle and the tongue plate are decorated with writhing snakes and intertwining four legged beasts.
+No fewer than thirteen creatures decorate the buckle’s surfaces.
+The plate and round tongue shield feature writhing snakes and intertwining four-legged beasts.
 Their bodies are highlighted with punched ornament filled with black niello.
-At the tip of the buckle, two animals gently hold a tiny dog-like creature in their gaping jaws.
-These, together with the two birds' heads on the shoulders with cruel, curving beaks, make this buckle one of the most powerful images from early Anglo-Saxon England.
+Stylised snakes biting their own bodies slither on the loop, while at the tip of the buckle, two animals grip a small, dog-like creature in their jaws.
+These, together with the two fierce birds’ heads on the buckle’s shoulders, make this extraordinary object one of the most powerful images from early Anglo-Saxon England.